StevenMayher/431-2021/projectB/confirmations.md

 Confirmed? | Meaning | Count
 :---: | :----: | :----:
 Not yet | You've not yet submitted the [Revisions and Confirmation: Project B](https://bit.ly/431-2021-projectB-confirmation) form. | 18
-Try again | You've submitted the form once but Dr. Love needs you to make additional changes, and has emailed you about it. | 1
-Pending | You've submitted the form but Dr. Love hasn't reviewed it yet. | 5 **Yes** | You're all set.
+Try again | You've submitted the form once but Dr. Love emailed you requesting additional changes. | 1 Pending | You've submitted the form but Dr. Love hasn't reviewed it yet. | 5 **Yes** | You're all set.
 Dr. Love has approved your submitted form. | 17